-In fact there is a gold clasp, of Napoleon's from a different cloak of his presumably, made of two bees:
+There is a gold clasp, of Napoleon's, from a cloak of his (the one shown above or another I'm not sure), made of two bees:

 "This cloak clasp, captured from the French during the Battle of Waterloo, is decorated with a design of two bees, joined by a central link.
 This was the personal emblem of Napoleon and a symbol of French imperial power.
 Whether the clasp was worn by the Emperor himself, or was a present to one of his close aides, its striking design is most definitely linked in some way to the charismatic leader.

 The design of the clasp originates from 1804, and the beginning of Napoleon’s reign as Emperor of the French.
 Napoleon needed a new personal symbol for him and his family, to replace the fleur-de-lys of the deposed French Bourbon royal family.
 He chose the bee, which symbolised long life and hard work – appropriate given his almost boundless energy.
 It also linked Napoleon’s new royal house to the earliest French monarchs – a legendary story from 1653 claimed that golden bees had miraculously appeared in the tomb of Childeric I, whose son had united the Franks into the first kingdom of France in the 5th century.
 By using the bee, a symbol which pre-dated the fleur-de-lys, Napoleon demonstrated his belief in the legitimacy and perceived longevity of his regime.